ch4dwick/terraform-devops/README.md

 ### Tagging

 The tag must be prefixed with the account name followed by any string identifier.
+This pattern will be used by tf-apply.yaml.

 e.g.